 - Hook Center Yellow Hose to the Vacuum Pump.

 - Turn On the vacuum pump and open the valve on the HVAC Gauges Low Pressure Side (Blue).

 - Let the pump run until it goes into a Vacuum, negative pressure.

-- Let the pump run for at least 15-20 minutes and turn the pump off.
+- Let the pump run for at least 15-20 minutes or more and turn the Blue valve on the gauges shut, and then the vacuum pump off.

 - Let the unit sit for some time 20-30 minutes or more and be sure the vacuum holds.

 - If it holds the vacuum there are no leaks and refrigerant can be released into the system.

 - Using an Allen Key let the refrigerant into the system.
 Open both the high and low pressure valves on the outside condenser.
 Open them all the way out which will take several turns.